dcszhang/accelerate_eitray/README.md

 This log shows that the program has:
 - Read the control, source, and observer files,
-- Executed ray tracing using GPU acceleration (with detailed timing and memory information),
+- Performed ray tracing using GPU acceleration (with detailed timing and memory usage information),
-- Generated output files (e.g., `Zone_0_SPL_1.dat`) and, ultimately, a VTK file for visualization.
+- Output the computation result files (e.g., `Zone_0_SPL_1.dat`), and ultimately produced a VTK file for visualization.

 ---